potassco/clorm/docs/clorm/factbase.rst

 ---------------------

-Clorm provides the ``FactBase`` as a container class for storing and querying facts.
-This class must be sub-classed, and each sub-class is distinguished by the predicates that it can store and the terms for which it maintains an index.
+Clorm provides the ``FactBase`` as a container class for storing and querying facts. ``FactBase`` behaves much like a normal Python container except that it can only instances of Predicate (or it's sub-classes) and has database-like query mechanism.

 .. code-block:: python